 Once off the loom I then finish the piece by hand and stitch on a discreet label before carefully packing.

-Delivery is then arranged, usually with my favourite specialist art handlers, Flight Logistics, upon final payment.
+Delivery is then arranged, usually with my favourite specialist art handlers, upon final payment.

 Finally, each commission is a special to me as I’ve been assured my rugs are to my customers.
 This really is a mutually beneficial way of doing things.